GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift-monitor/log_analyzer/README.md

 ### Detecting data anomalies

 The pipeline uses the `tensorflow_data_validation.validate_statistics` function to detect data anomalies.
-Refer to the [TensorFlow Data Validation] documentation for more information about the types of anomalies detected by the pipeline.
+Refer to the [TensorFlow Data Validation](https://www.tensorflow.org/tfx/guide/tfdv) documentation for more information about the types of anomalies detected by the pipeline.

 If the opional `baseline_stats_file` template argument is provided it will be passed as the `previous_statistics` argument to `validate_statistics`.

-If the reference schema, passed as the `schema_file` template argument, includes skew comparator threshold directives the distribution skew metrics will be calculated.
+If the reference schema, passed as the `schema_file` template argument, includes skew comparator threshold directives the distribution skew metrics will be calculated for the annotated categorical variables.

+If any anomalies are detected, the pipeline logs a warning message in the corresponding Dataflow job's execution log.
+In future, additional alerting mechanisms may be added.

 ## Deploying the Log Analyzer Dataflow Flext template